Indentation style: GNU

 This style combines the advantages of Allman and Whitesmiths, thereby removing the possible Whitesmiths disadvantage of braces not standing out from the block.
 One disadvantage is that the ending brace no longer lines up with the statement it conceptually belongs to.
 Another possible disadvantage is that it might waste space by using two visual levels of indents for one conceptual level, but in reality this is unlikely because, in systems with single-level indentation, each level is usually at least 4 spaces, same as 2 * 2 spaces in GNU style.

 The GNU Coding Standards recommend this style, and nearly all maintainers of GNU project software use it.

 The GNU Emacs text editor and the GNU systems' indent command will reformat code according to this style by default.
 Those who do not use GNU Emacs, or similarly extensible/customisable editors, may find that the automatic indentation settings of their editor are unhelpful for this style.
 However, many editors defaulting to KNF style cope well with the GNU style when the tab width is set to two spaces; likewise, GNU Emacs adapts well to KNF style by simply setting the tab width to eight spaces.
 In both cases, automatic reformatting destroys the original spacing, but automatic line indenting will work properly.

 Steve McConnell, in his book Code Complete, advises against using this style: he marks a code sample which uses it with a "Coding Horror" icon, symbolizing especially dangerous code, and states that it impedes readability.
-The Linux kernel coding style documentation also strongly recommends against this style, urging readers to burn a copy of the GNU coding standards as a "great symbolic gesture".
+The Linux kernel coding style documentation also recommends against this style, urging readers to burn a copy of the GNU coding standards as a "great symbolic gesture".

-Horstmann style
+Horstmann

 The 1997 edition of Computing Concepts with C++ Essentials by Cay S. Horstmann adapts Allman by placing the first statement of a block on the same line as the opening brace.
 This style is also used in examples in Jensen and Wirth's Pascal User Manual and Report.